"Aging Gracefully"

 If the men don't understand what we're doing, and the history books validate why we do it, then where is the loudest noise coming from?
 It's coming from inside the house.

-On the other side, you have the med spa frequenting "Optimization Crew" fuelled by the billion-dollar beauty industry.
-These are the women who view aging as a manageable disease.
-If you aren't doing preventive lasers by thirty, preventative Botox by thirty-five, and considering a deep-plane facelift by fifty, you are somehow "letting yourself go."
-They view natural aging not as a choice, but as a lack of discipline or a failure of resources.
+On the other side, you have the med spa frequenting, beauty-Barbie dolls, fuelled by the billion-dollar industrial beauty complex.
+These are the women who view aging as a manageable disease, making sure to freeze or fill every fine line before it turns into an actual wrinkle.
+If you aren't doing preventive lasers by thirty, preventative Botox by thirty-five, and scheduling a deep-plane facelift by fifty, you are somehow "letting yourself go."
+They view natural aging not as a choice, but as a lack of care or a failure of resources.
+Privilege is absolutely part of the culture here.
+You have to have money to stay beautiful.

 The Reality Check: When you judge another woman's aging choices, you aren't fighting the patriarchy, and you aren't defending sisterhood.
 You are just doing the culture's dirty work for it.

-Consider the absolute hyper-fixation on celebrities.
-When a famous woman gets standard aging signs, the internet rips her apart for looking "haggard" or "unrecognizable."
-But the second she gets a well-executed facelift to fix those exact issues, the internet shifts seamlessly to screaming about how she’s "promoting unrealistic beauty standards" and "can't accept reality."
+Consider the absolute hyper-fixation on celebrities and dissecting their cosmetic work, good or bad.
+When a famous woman gets standard aging signs, the internet rips her apart for looking "haggard."
+But the second she gets a well-executed facelift to fix those exact issues, the internet shifts seamlessly to screaming about how she is "unrecognizable," is "promoting unrealistic beauty standards" and "can't accept reality."
+The most visible women among us are easy targets of our cruel comments.

 The real grace isn’t in how your skin handles the slow degradation of collagen.
 The real grace is in granting yourself—and the women around you—the autonomy to choose how to handle it.

 Get the Botox.
 Let your hair be filled with grey sparkles.
-Get a facelift instead of a new car.
+Buy yourself a deep plane facelift instead of a new car.
 Eat the damn cake.
 It is nobody’s business but your own.

-There is no moral hierarchy to aging.
-Getting plastic surgery doesn't make you a superficial sellout, and going completely natural doesn't make you an enlightened saint.
+There should not be a moral hierarchy to aging.
+Getting plastic surgery doesn't make you superficial or a victim of social pressure, and going completely natural doesn't make you better at coping with your age or appoint you as the goddess of judgement.
 They are both just choices made by women trying to live in a world that is obsessed with looking at them.

-Instead, let's try aging stubbornly.
-Aging loudly.
-Aging expensively, aging naturally, aging aggressively, or aging hilariously.
-Do whatever it takes to look in the mirror and like the person looking back at you—whether that face is completely untouched or beautifully put back together by a talented surgeon.
+Instead, let's try aging stubbornly or aging loudly.
+We can grow old naturally or grow old with a little interference here and there, but we should learn to glow old and age with pride, as team female.
+We should do whatever it takes to look in the mirror and like the person looking back at us, whether that face is completely untouched or beautifully put back together by a talented surgeon.

 Just stop judging others.